olcf/olcf-user-docs/services_and_applications/s3m/token-management.rst

 Token Management
 ****************

-Taking the time to properly manage tokens once they have been created is crucial to ensuring the security of your project's data and continued access to OLCF API resources.
-Here are a number of recommendations to assist you.
+A leaked token can expose your project's data and resources.
+This page covers how to avoid that.

 Immediately Revoke Tokens if Exposed!